tjs23/nuc_dynamics/README.txt

 Python Module Requirements
 ---------------------------

-This software uses Python version 2 (all code will be migrated to Python 3 in due course) and requires that the Numpy and Cython packages are installed and available to the Python version that runs NucDynamics.
+This software uses Python version 2 or 3 and requires that the Numpy and Cython packages are installed and available to the Python version that runs NucDynamics.

 These modules are available in bundled Python packages like Anaconda or Canopy, in most Linux distributions' package managers or can be installed on most UNIX-like systems using pip:

-  pip2 install numpy
+  pip install numpy
-  pip2 install cython
+  pip install cython

 Installation